-Print and broadcast journalists covering politics, the economy, legal and constitutional topics can apply for this fellowship in Germany.
+Print and broadcast journalists covering politics, the economy, legal and constitutional topics can apply for this fellowship in Heidelberg, Germany.

-MPIL Journalists in Residence are free to pursue their own research and are encouraged to exchange ideas with the Institute’s researchers and participate in various work and discussion formats.
+MPIL Journalists in Residence are free to pursue their own research and are encouraged to exchange ideas with the institute’s researchers and participate in various work and discussion formats.

 To apply, journalists must submit a short outline of their proposed research plan.

-The application deadline is Aug.
-1.
+The application deadline is Oct.
+6.